Charlie Kimball

 Charles Newton Kimball (born February 20, 1985) is an American former race car driver who most recently competed in the IndyCar Series with A. J. Foyt Enterprises.
-He has scored a win, six podiums, and 13 top 5s during his IndyCar career.
+He has scored a win, six podiums, and 13 top-fives during his IndyCar career.
 His best season results were ninth in 2013 and 2016.
 In addition, he won the 2013 24 Hours of Daytona.

 Career

 2002–2005

 Born in Chertsey, England, Kimball's single-seater career started in 2002 when he took part in the American Formula Dodge national championship, finishing the season in tenth place overall.
 He also won three races in the SCCA Formula Ford series.
 For 2003, he moved up to Formula Ford US, finishing third overall with two race wins and seven podium finishes.
 He also contested the UK Formula Ford winter series, taking one race win to finish third overall.

-In 2004, he competed in the full UK Formula Ford championship for Team JLR, taking two race wins and eleven podiums on his way to fourth in the championship.
+In 2004, Kimball competed in the full UK Formula Ford championship for Team JLR, taking two race wins and eleven podiums on his way to fourth in the championship.
 In the end-of-season Formula Ford Festival at Brands Hatch he finished in eighth place.
 His performances earned him a drive with front runners Carlin Motorsport in the 2005 British Formula 3 Championship, where he took five race wins to finish an impressive second behind teammate Álvaro Parente.
 He also finished twelfth in the Marlboro Masters at Zandvoort, but failed to finish the season-ending Macau Grand Prix.